Sensing RISs: Enabling Dimension-Independent CSI Acquisition for Beamforming: Introduction

 \subsection{Our Contributions}

 We point out that the main drawback of conventional channel estimation methods is that they only extract the mathematical features of channels, while neglecting their electromagnetic nature.
 This limitation has caused the problem of high pilot overhead required for channel estimation in RIS-assisted systems.
-Thus, we propose an \ac{IRF}-based approach, where the \ac{IRF} induced on an RIS is utilized for channel estimation\footnote{Simulation codes will be provided to reproduce the results in this paper: \url{http://oa.ee.tsinghua.edu.cn/dailinglong/publications/publications.html}.}.
+Thus, we propose an \ac{IRF}-based approach, where the \ac{IRF} induced on an RIS is utilized for channel estimation\footnote{Simulation codes are provided to reproduce the results in this paper: \url{http://oa.ee.tsinghua.edu.cn/dailinglong/publications/publications.html}.}.
 Specifically, the contributions of this paper can be summarized as follows. \begin{itemize} \item Inspired by optical interference where phase information can be obtained from the interference fringes, we reveal that phase information about the channel can also be gathered from the phenomenon of electromagnetic interference that occurs on RISs, which we name the \ac{IRF}.
 To induce the \ac{IRF} on an RIS, we propose a novel pilot transmission method called simultaneous rotational signaling, where signals are transmitted from the \ac{BS} and the user to the RIS simultaneously, and the two signals bear a slight frequency difference during CSI acquisition. \item To exploit this \ac{IRF} for CSI acquisition, we employ a sensing RIS that integrates power detectors into the RIS elements to capture the features of the \ac{IRF}.
 Each of the power detectors can acquire its phase information independently from the \ac{IRF}, so that the required pilot overhead is independent of the number of RIS elements.
-We then develop discrete Fourier transform (DFT), maximum likelihood (ML), and von Mises-expectation maximization (VM-EM) phase estimation algorithms to extract the phase information from the power detector signals in order to perform beamforming. \item We derive the \ac{CRLB} of the phase estimation problem based on the \ac{IRF}, and its approximated asymptotic expression for channel estimation in the sensing RIS-assisted system.
-Our numerical results verify that this approximated \ac{CRLB} is asymptotically precise, and that our developed algorithms are close to the \ac{CRLB}.
-Our simulation results further demonstrate that our proposed signal transmission method and the corresponding algorithms can realize dimension-independent CSI acquisition for beamforming, and then achieve near-optimal spectral efficiency. \end{itemize}
+We then develop discrete Fourier transform (DFT), maximum likelihood (ML), and von Mises-expectation maximization (vM-EM) phase estimation algorithms to extract the phase information from the power detector signals in order to perform beamforming. \item By the fixed-point perturbation method, we analytically prove that the proposed vM-EM algorithm achieves an error decay of $\mathcal{O}(\bar{\gamma}^{-1})$, which is the best expectable asymptotic precision that a phase estimator could attain.
+Furthermore, we derive the \ac{CRLB} of the IRF phase estimation problem as well as its approximated asymptotic expression.
+Our numerical results verify that the developed vM-EM algorithm achieves the theoretical error decay rate, and that it is close to the \ac{CRLB}.
+Our simulation results further demonstrate that the proposed signal transmission method and the corresponding algorithms can realize dimension-independent CSI acquisition for beamforming, and can achieve near-optimal system spectral efficiency. \end{itemize}